spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 * `git remote add upstream git@github.com:SConsProject/scons.git`
 * `git fetch upstream`
 * `git checkout -b <your working branch> upstream/master`
+* `git config branch.<your working branch>.remote origin`
+   * Without the above, git push would try to push your change to the upstream repo
-* Do your work See
+* Do your work
 * git push
 * Go to web interface of you fork and push `Create pull request` button